Gulf War: Civilian

 Over 1,000 Kuwaiti civilians were killed by Iraqis.
 More than 600 Kuwaitis went missing during Iraq's occupation, and approximately 375 remains were found in mass graves in Iraq.
 The increased importance of air attacks from both coalition warplanes and cruise missiles led to controversy over the number of civilian deaths caused during Desert Storm's initial stages.
 Within Desert Storm's first 24 hours, more than 1,000 sorties were flown, many against targets in Baghdad.
-The city was the target of heavy bombing, as it was the seat of power for Saddam and the Iraqi forces' command and control.
-This ultimately led to civilian casualties.

-In one noted incident, two USAF stealth planes bombed a bunker in Amiriyah, causing the deaths of 408 Iraqi civilians in the shelter.
+In one noted incident, two USAF stealth planes bombed a bunker in Amiriyah, killing 408 Iraqi civilians.
 Scenes of burned and mutilated bodies were subsequently broadcast, and controversy arose over the bunker's status, with some stating that it was a civilian shelter, while others contended that it was a center of Iraqi military operations, and that the civilians had been deliberately moved there to act as human shields.

-Saddam's government gave high civilian casualty to draw support from Islamic countries.
 The Iraqi government claimed that 2,300 civilians died during the air campaign.
-According to the Project on Defense Alternatives study, 3,664 Iraqi civilians were killed in the conflict.
+A Project on Defense Alternatives study found that 3,664 Iraqi civilians were killed in the conflict.

 During the nationwide uprisings against the Ba'athist Iraqi government that directly followed the end of the Gulf War in March and April, an estimated 25,000 to 100,000 Iraqis were killed, overwhelmingly civilians.